 The Costa is the flat region W of the Andes; it comprises a late-Cretaceous to Cenozoic fore-arc basin underlain by early Mesozoic oceanic crust.
 No active volcanism is present in this region.
 The Galápagos Islands represent, together with the submarine Carnegie Ridge, the Galapagos hot spot trace above the Nazca Plate.
-The islands consist of about fifteen basaltic shield volcanoes, increasing in age towards the East.
+The islands consist of about fifteen basaltic shield volcanoes, increasing in age towards the East, hence most of the actual volcanic activity occurs on the westernmost islands of Fernandina, Isabela and Roca Redonda.

-Geodynamic processes are controlled since Late Oligocene by the nearly orthogonal convergence between the Nazca and Southamerican plates, which has generated regional uplift and crustal faulting and deformation as well as extensive volcanism (Lonsdale, 1978).
-The northern half of the country is part of the North Andean Block, which moves at 6-10 mm/yr in a NE direction along strike-slip faults entering the gulf of Guayaquil (Ego et al.,1993).
-This compressive regime formed several intramontane basins of pull-appart nature between the two cordilleras since the Miocene.
-The IAV has been formed as a spindle shaped basin by displacement along a restraining bend in a transpressive regime since about 6 My due to an increase in the coupling of Carnegie ridge in the subduction zone (Spinkings, 2001; Winkler, 2002; Villagomez, 2002).
-This setting, as well as the extensive Quaternary volcanism, favours the presence of high heat-flow anomalies along the ecuadorean Andes, hence, the availability of heat sources for geothermal systems to exit is plentyful.
+Geodynamic processes are controlled since Late Oligocene by the nearly orthogonal convergence between Nazca and Southamerican plates, which has generated regional uplift and crustal faulting and deformation as well as extensive volcanism (Lonsdale, 1978).
+The northern half of the country is part of the North Andean Block, which moves at 6-10 mm/yr in a NE direction along strike-slip faults entering the gulf of Guayaquil (Ego et al., 1993).
+This compressive regime formed several intramontane basins of pull-appart nature between the two cordilleras since Miocene.
+The IAV has been formed as a spindle shaped basin by displacement along a restraining bend in a transpressive regime since about 6 Ma due to an increase in the coupling of Carnegie ridge in the subduction zone (Spinkings, 2001: Winkler, 2002: Villagomez, 2002).
+This setting, as well as the extensive Quaternary volcanism, favours the presence of high heat-flow anomalies along the ecuadorean Andes, hence, the availability of heat sources for geothermal systems to exist are plenty.